mdn/content/files/en-us/mdn/contribute/howto/create_an_interactive_exercise_to_help_learning_the_web/index.md

 The previous example is okay if you want to embed basic active learning content.
 However, if you want to deal with complex code, it can become a bit awkward to deal with that `hidden` class wrapper.

 So another option is to write the code of your learning content on an MDN page and then embed it into another page.
-To do this we can still use the {{TemplateLink("EmbedLiveSample")}} macro, but we'll also have to pass it the page from where to extract your code.
+To do this we can still use the [`EmbedLiveSample`](https://github.com/mdn/yari/blob/main/kumascript/macros/EmbedLiveSample.ejs) macro, but we'll also have to pass it the page from where to extract your code.

 Let's how that sample looks when configured as if it were being embedded from a remote origin: